DhananjayPimple/crm-sales-analysis/README.md

   Ans - Consulting.

-  Though all of the top three services "Consulting", "Business Services" and "Tech Infrastructure Services" have performed very well but consulting came out as top performing service in terms of sales securing 33.25% TCV Margin.
+  Though all of the top three services "Business Solutions", "Cloud & Security" and "Tech Infrastructure Services" have performed very well but Business Solutions came out as top performing service in terms of sales deals won securing 36.61% TCV Margin.

   ![Services]()

 -	Which service has the lowest Margin % for deals in pipeline?

-    Ans - Data Centers.
+    Ans - Cloud & Security.

-    From all the business services offered by the company, "Data Centers" have the lowest TCV margin percentage as 27.99%.
+    From all the business services offered by the company, "Cloud & Security" have the lowest TCV margin percentage for sales in pipeline as 21.64%.

   ![Services2]()